 - Once styled then add a macro to drive the financial data columns.
 A columns macro allows users to set the financial data and frequency desired in the report.
 The columns macro(s) should be inserted in the first column where you would like the first financial data column to appear.
 The Column Chooser macro should always appear in a cell above where the first account in the chart of accounts appears.

 - For a multi period report the user should insert one macro from the Columns Chooser into the desired column (such as Frequency = By Month, Date = Last Month) and then in the next column add another macro (such as Frequency = By Month, Date = Last Month, plus an offset of -12).
-This combination will yeild "Last Month" data in the first column, and the same month from the prior year in the next column.
+This combination will yield "Last Month" data in the first column, and the same month from the prior year in the next column.

 - A user could also add a Totals column via the Column Chooser in another column.